PiyushRanakoti/youtube-ad-faster/README.md

 - 🔍 Detects when an ad is playing on YouTube.
 - ⏩ Speeds up ad playback to **15x**.
-- 🔇 Mutes the audio while the ad is playing.
 - ✅ Returns to normal speed & sound once the main video resumes.
-- 👆 Automatically clicks the **"Skip Ad"** button when available.

 ----------------------------------------------------------------------------------------------------